Michigan online sports betting is expected to launch in January 2021.

 (Four Winds Casinos in Dowagiac, Hartford and New Buffalo)

 Opened sportsbooks at each Michigan casino in July 2020.
 The tribe also operates at Four Winds Casino in South Bend, IN.
 Sports betting is permitted in Indiana but its not up and running at Four Winds because a change needs to be made with the tribe’s compact with the state.
+The tribe partnered with Kambi for online operations.

 (Soaring Eagle Casino & Resort, Mount Pleasant, and Saganing Eagles Landing & Hotel, Standish)